What is a Real Estate Deposit?

 A real estate deposit is a good-faith payment made by the buyer to show they are serious about purchasing the property.
 It is not an extra fee because it becomes part of the buyer’s down payment and is credited toward the total purchase price on closing.

-The deposit must be delivered once an Agreement of Purchase and Sale (APS) has been accepted, often within 24 hours, though the exact timing depends on provincial practice and contract terms.
+The deposit must be delivered once an Agreement of Purchase and Sale (APS) has been accepted, or in some provinces, delivered along with the offer/promise to purchase.

 Purpose of a Deposit